Netflix shows get top nods at 2017 SAG Awards

 Netflix had a big night Sunday at the 23rd annual Screen Actors Guild Awards, which honor acting achievements in film and television.

-The kids from Netflix summer hit "Stranger Things" scored the award for ensemble in a drama series.
+The kids from Netflix summer hit "Stranger Things" walked away with the statue for ensemble in a drama series.
 Earlier, they took the stage in Los Angeles to present the award for comedy ensemble to the cast of another Netflix offering, "Orange is the New Black."
 This year marked the third consecutive win for the series in that category.

-Nicole Kidman presented the final award of the night to the cast of "Hidden Figures," which won for ensemble in a motion picture, beating out "Moonlight," "Manchester by the Sea" and "Fences."
+Nicole Kidman presented the final award of the night to the cast of "Hidden Figures," which won for ensemble in a motion picture, besting "Moonlight," "Manchester by the Sea" and "Fences."

-Speaking for the cast, Taraji P. Henson saluted the African-American women who worked for NASA in the 1960s who were chronicled in the film.
+Speaking for the cast, Taraji P. Henson saluted the African-American women at the center of the film.
+The three math geeks worked for NASA in the 1960s and helped calculate the flight trajectories necessary to put John Glenn into orbit.

-"This story is about what happens when we put our differences aside and come together as a human race," she said.
+"This story is about what happens when we put our differences aside and come together as a human race," said Henson, who co-starred with Octavia Spencer and Janelle Monáe.
 "We win.
 Love wins every time."

 Scroll past the gallery for a complete list of this year's SAG winners.